-New summer bridge program to optimize college readiness
+a summer bridge program to high school students

 ALBANY, Ga. – A new partnership between Albany State University (ASU) and Putnam County Charter School System (PCCSS) will help expose high school students to the academic demands of college life prior to acceptance.
 The two institutions signed a memorandum of understanding, Thursday, Jan.
 25, to establish a summer bridge program.